 The Board is responsible to ensure the group has appropriate tax advisory and compliance functions.
 The execution of the strategy and policies are the responsibility of the Head of Finance who ensures that the tax aspects of business arrangements are evaluated and carefully considered and that there are appropriate policies, procedures and systems to ensure the accuracy of tax declarations and timeliness of payments.

-The Head of Finance is assisted by a capable finance team of 19 staff.
+The Finance Director is assisted by a capable finance team of 16 staff.
 All staff have clear roles and responsibilities to ensure compliance with tax (and financial) requirements.
 Staff are suitably skilled and training is offered as considered relevant.
-In cases of uncertainty, matters will be referred to the Head of Finance who where needed may seek advice from external professional advisors or direct from HMRC.
+In cases of uncertainty, matters will be referred to the Finance Director who where needed may seek advice from external professional advisors or direct from HMRC.
 External tax advisers prepare the group’s corporation tax computations and external assurance is provided on the group’s indirect taxes compliance.

 McLean & Appleton (Holdings) Ltd has a low risk tax strategy which seeks to optimise shareholder value by reducing taxes by legitimate reliefs and allowances but avoiding artificial tax structures, such as those involving overseas tax havens.

 The group maintains a tax risk register, which is reviewed by the board annually and outlines the principal tax risks faced by the group.
 The register details the responsibilities of management to control and mitigate the risks within the framework of an effective compliance function.